 Having the mentor relationship and regular video conferences with Colleen was transformative.
 You don’t always know what you’re doing, no matter how self-reflective you’re trying to be, so having a mentor to celebrate your successes and make proactive suggestions for improvements was fantastic.
 I am so thankful to Colleen for all the time and care she put into this process.

 How MAyurveda & Labor Education Leveled Up My Teaching

 If I had to pick my favorite element of the course, I think this would be it!
 I knew nothing about Ayurveda before this series of online conference video calls.
 MAyurveda just made sense to me.
 I loved that the structure (weekly video calls) allowed the knowledge to sink in and allowed for more research afterward.
 I loved the sense of community created.
 I loved having homework tasks for the week, being given the time to try new things and to develop new routines.

 This knowledge has improved my health and given me the resources to advise others.
 And MAyurveda has helped me improve my family life — who knew that would happen?

-I was very grateful to be able to complete the labor education element to the course online.
+I was very grateful to be able to complete the labor education requirement with the online Yoga of Birth.
 Again, I enjoyed gaining new knowledge, being part of a community, and improving my overall understanding of a pregnant woman’s body and birthing options.
-Lauren was also very talented with her guided meditations and inspired me to work on that further.
+The teacher was also very talented with her guided meditations and inspired me to work on that further.
 I just wished I had done this course before having my own two children!

 My Transformation Through Prenatal Yoga Teacher Training